The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Spillover effects of affirmative action

 We find that affirmative action reduced top enrollees' employment rates at higher-paying alumni network jobs.
-Panel C of Table \ref{tab:dd_labor} shows that top enrollees' likelihood of employment at firms with pre-AA alumni declined by 5.5 percentage points in more-affected majors relative to less-affected majors (column B).
+Top enrollees' likelihood of employment at firms with pre-AA alumni declined by 5.5 percentage points in more- vs.\ less-affected majors (Table \ref{tab:dd_labor}, Panel C, column B).
 This decline was offset by a 4.9 percentage point increase in the rate of employment at firms that hired only post-AA alumni.
-Similarly, Panel D shows that the likelihood of employment with same-cohort general track alumni declined by 9.8 percentage points for top enrollees in more- versus less-affected majors.
-Correspondingly, top enrollees in more-affected majors became relatively more likely to work at firms that hired only general track alumni from another cohort (+4.2pp) or only affirmative action alumni (+4.6pp).
-These findings show a shift in employment toward firms with lower average wages (Appendix Table \ref{tab:alumni_ols}), which suggests that the negative spillover effects of affirmative action on earnings can partly be explained by a decline in the value of networking.
+Similarly, the likelihood of employment with same-cohort general track alumni declined by 9.8 percentage points for top enrollees in more- vs.\ less-affected majors (Panel D, column B).
+Correspondingly, top enrollees in these majors became relatively more likely to work at firms that hired only general track alumni from another cohort (+4.2pp) or only affirmative action alumni (+4.6pp).
+Thus employment shifted toward firms with lower average wages (Appendix Table A12).
+This suggests that the negative spillover effects of affirmative action on earnings can partly be explained by a decline in the value of networking.